Associate Head Coach (12th Season)

 Sonoma State, 1996

-A veteran of the Aggie Soccer Field sidelines with a decade's worth of coaching experience, UC Davis Assistant Head Coach Jason Hotaling returns for his 11th season with the Aggies in 2015.
+A veteran of the Aggie Soccer Field sidelines with a decade’s worth of coaching experience, UC Davis Associate Head Coach Jason Hotaling returns for his 12th season with the Aggies in 2016.

 Elevated to his current position in April of 2014, Hotaling’s duties include coordinating the program’s recruiting efforts, team travel, and scouting, while also working on developing the UC Davis goalkeepers.

-Hotaling has helped engineer the Aggies' successful transition to the Division I level and the always difficult Big West Conference, helping lead UC Davis to a 79-75-23 overall record in his nine seasons, with a pair of NCAA Tournament appearances in 2007 (first round) and 2008 (second round) and three consecutive trips to the Big West Tournament, winning the conference's North Division and earning a spot into the tournament's championship match in 2012, while gaining the semifinals in 2011 and 2013.
+Hotaling has helped engineer the Aggies’ successful transition to the Division I level and the always difficult Big West Conference, helping lead UC Davis to a 94-89-35 overall record in his 11 seasons, with a pair of NCAA Tournament appearances in 2007 (first round) and 2008 (second round) and five consecutive trips to the Big West Tournament, winning the conference’s North Division and earning a spot into the tournament’s championship match in 2012, while gaining the semifinals in 2011, 2013, and 2015.

-Under his tutelage, 27 student-athletes have been named to the various All-Big West teams, including four first-team honorees.
+Under his tutelage, 31 student-athletes have been named to the various All-Big West teams, including five first-team honorees.
 In only its second full season of play at the Division I level, Hotaling also helped tutor a pair of NSCAA All-Americans in 2008, as Quincy Amarikwa and Dylan Curtis earned second- and third-team honors, respectively.

 Four other student-athletes: Amarikwa (2008, first team), Dylan Curtis (2008, first team), Brian Ford (2012, third team), and Omar Zeenni (2013, second team), have also been named to the NSCAA All-Far West Region squad during his time on the sidelines.